juleje/BrightBites_RecipeRecommendationApp/README.md

 ### Install Node Modules

-Open terminal and type `npm i` this will install all needed node modules
+Open terminal in the root folder of this project and type `npm i` this will install all needed node modules

 ## Run